 Avoid posting images with text and/or fliers in them.

-Instead type the content out manually:
+Instead type the content out manually with headings if possible:

 Tuesday Leadership Lessons at U-Hour

 In just a half hour, learn how to lead through these unique and challenging times.

 - April 14: TedTalk: Dr. Neff: Self Compassion's Power

 - April 21: HBR.org: Building Trust in a Virtual Workspace

 - April 28: TedTalk: Sreeram Lyer: Why Spirituality Matters in Corporate Leadership